 Here’s the thing: finding the best sunglasses is all about complementing your face shape.
 And there are a finite number of face shapes.
 Let’s start with those of you blessed with a square face — enjoying your chiselled brows and strong jawlines alongside stars such as Arnold Schwarzenegger and Brad Pitt.

-To temper your angular cheekbones, you should be opting for rounder frames — with curves and smaller lenses that will help balance your prominent jaws.
-This way, your harsher silhouettes will be softened and you’ll achieve a laidback look to ease you into summer.
+To temper your angular cheekbones, you should be opting for rounder frames — with curves and smaller lenses that will help balance your prominent jaw.
+This way, your harsher silhouette will be softened and you’ll achieve an effortless laidback look.

 Ray-Ban Round-Frame Gold Sunglasses